embeddedinn/embeddedinn.github.io/_posts/2021-01-03-booting-my-first-RISC-V-core-on-an-FPGA.md

 Typically, I follow a bottom-up approach for activities like this.
 In this case, I decided to go top-down since the Xilinx toolchain is often finicky, and every version comes with some bug or the other.
 So, the first step was to go with the getting started steps given in [ucb-bar/FPGA-zynq](https://github.com/vppillai/fpga-zynq) .
 Though this is an abandoned project, I felt positive since I had access to the tools mentioned in the article – Xilinx Vivado and the Digilent Zybo board.
 The steps here mention that [Quick Instructions](https://github.com/vppillai/fpga-zynq#quickinst) is the easiest way to get started.

-I did the following steps from a git-bash since I wanted to use my Windows PC with my Vivado license.
+I did the following steps from bash shell:

 ```sh
 make fetch-images
 make load-sd SD=/e
 ```

 These steps essentially clone the images repo and copy the content to the SD card.
 I was happy to see the petalinux prompt, but that happiness was short-lived.

 {% include image.html
 	img="images/posts/riscv_fpga/image1.png"
-	width="480"
+	width="640"
 	caption="The first petalinux prompt"
 %}